 - Issue membership card that show name, start date of membership and end date of membership.

 Film societies can advertise their screenings.
+However, it is important that you advertise the screenings as being not-for-profit and for members only.
 Nearly all film societies produce a film program that list the films you will be showing over the next 3 or 6 months.
 If an advertised film is from the Screening Loans Collection your program/advertisement has to read “Print/DVD courtesy of the National Film and Sound Archive of Australia” for each individual film.
 Other distributors don’t have this requirement.

 Generally publicity contain phrases such as “exclusively to members and guests” ”memberships available at screenings, “New members always welcome” and it can state the cost of fees for 3 months, 6 months and yearly membership.